"Why are you running away?"

 - Molly in The Inexplicable Adventures of Bob! is an extremely cute pink furry monster.
 Princess Voluptua still manages to be pretty attractive even in her insect form, as well.

 - Girl Genius got a few: traveling jager-kin Jenka.
 Ferretina the Evil Weasel Queen from the side-story "Revenge of the Weasel Queen".
-Also Mamma Gkika; "cute" and "girl" definitely aren't the words for her, but she fits all the same.
+Mamma Gkika; "cute" and "girl" definitely aren't the words for her, but she fits all the same.
 Nobody's really sure what the Geisterdamen are, other than creepy, but they're also kinda hot.
 Maxim and Oggie fall under the heading of Cute Monster Boys.

 - Buck Godot: Zap Gun for Hire has Hyraxx D'mofiti as well as some of the girls employed at the Velvet Fist.